themesberg/flowbite/content/getting-started/gatsby.md

 export const Head = () => <title>Home Page</title>
 ```

-This example will show a button which on the click event will show a dropdown menu item.
+This example will show a button that on the click event will show a dropdown menu item.
 You can browse the full list of components and options by checking out the [Flowbite React](https://github.com/themesberg/flowbite-react) library.

 ## Gatsby starter project